 It is best to search one flight at a time as if it were a one-way journey, e.g. Sydney to Singapore, Singapore to Tokyo, Tokyo to Toronto.

-Have a notepad handy because when you find the available flights, you have to provide the information to the Singapore Airlines agent on the telephone.
+Have a notepad handy because when you find the available flights, you have to provide the information to the Singapore Airlines agent on the phone.
 Not all agents are knowledgeable about this award, so you may have to hold their hand through this process.

-- Departure and arrival time (10pm to 8am)
+- Departure and arrival times: e.g. 7:55 am to 2:15 pm

 How do I earn KrisFlyer miles?